cheevahagadog/nathan-cheever-blog/content/post/Shapes/1-meditations.md

 The language of shape appears in the natural sciences.
 The phenotype of an organism, the structure of a molecule, the angle of a ramp, the graph of a function.

 I've noticed it crop up as an important concept in philosophy.
 When we speak of character, we might think of how someone is known.
 The word comes from Greek meaning a person or instrument that engraves or impresses.
-Letters are characters - engraven figures.
+Letters are characters - engraved figures.
 Plato, considered by many to be the greatest philosopher of the western tradition[^3], considered geometry a gateway to the realm of absolute truth, the realm of the Forms.

 The language and logic of shape hides in the background of every conversation.
 We complain of formalities (that which pertains to the outward form or shape or appearance).